Manteo in Dare County, North Carolina — The American South (South Atlantic)

 Civil Air Patrol

 Location.
 35° 55.156′ N, 75° 42.294′ W. Marker is in Manteo, North Carolina, in Dare County.
-Marker is at the intersection of Airport Road (County Route 1116) and Old County Road, on the right when traveling east on Airport Road.
+It is at the intersection of Airport Road (County Route 1116) and Old County Road, on the right when traveling east on Airport Road.
 Touch for map.
 Marker is in this post office area: Manteo NC 27954, United States of America.
 Touch for directions.

-By Don Morfe, August 12, 2014
+Photographed by Don Morfe, August 12, 2014

 3. Former Slaves Burying Ground Memorial